 Wix has over 900 pre-made templates from which you can choose.
 Any website can benefit from Wix’s design templates.
 One significant drawback is that you can’t go back and change it if you’ve selected a design.
 You can change and customize it as much as you like with the built-in tools, but you won’t be able to move to a different design.

-In comparison to Wix, WordPress has a much more comprehensive selection of themes and design templates.
+Compared to Wix, WordPress has a much more comprehensive selection of themes and design templates.
 WordPress users can also change themes as much as they want and customize them as often as possible.
-WordPress themes are available for anything from small personal websites to full-fledged e-commerce online stores.
+WordPress themes are available from small personal websites to full-fledged e-commerce online stores.

 Who wins the match: WordPress